ai-se/LAS-Phishing/reports/feb17.md

 ## Accomplished in February

-From our January work ([past report] (https://github.com/ai-se/LAS-Phishing/blob/master/reports/jan17.md)), we found out that only 9 out 30 attributes are important and we achieved the same results as with using 30 attributes ([Results] (https://github.com/ai-se/LAS-Phishing/issues/2)) on [UCI dataset] (https://archive.ics.uci.edu/ml/datasets/Phishing+Websites).
-The other dataset which we found is from phistank and can be seen [here] (http://www.phishtank.com/developer_info.php).
+From our January work ([past report](https://github.com/ai-se/LAS-Phishing/blob/master/reports/jan17.md)), we found out that only 9 out 30 attributes are important and we achieved the same results as with using 30 attributes ([Results](https://github.com/ai-se/LAS-Phishing/issues/2)) on [UCI dataset](https://archive.ics.uci.edu/ml/datasets/Phishing+Websites).
+The other dataset which we found is from phistank and can be seen [here](http://www.phishtank.com/developer_info.php).
 Some statistics based on this dataset can be seen in below diagram.

 ![image](https://cloud.githubusercontent.com/assets/29195/23268398/9a9f740e-f9bb-11e6-89db-eacd39b38608.png)